Consumer Financial Protection Bureau Acting Director Blocks Trump Pick

-Late Friday, President Trump appointed current White House Office Of Management And Budget Director Mick Mulvaney to the position of acting head of the Consumer Financial Protection Bureau (CFPB) following the sudden resignation of Richard Cordray.
+Late Friday, President Trump appointed current White House Office of Management and Budget Director Mick Mulvaney to the position of acting head of the Consumer Financial Protection Bureau (CFPB) following the sudden resignation of Richard Cordray.
 In doing so, Trump selected a federal government official to concurrently oversee an independent watchdog agency, which is, uh, gutsy at best.

 Some would, of course, call this Trump move an unethical one.
 That would include Leandra English, who was named as a temporary successor by Cordray when he vacated his position.
 As such, lawyers for English have sued the Trump administration while also naming Mulvaney and arguing that Cordray named English as deputy director, which (per the Dodd-Frank Wall Street reform legislation that Trump plans to roll back) entitles her to step in as acting director.
 Deepak Gupta, a lawyer for English, made this statement: